Counselor Education Program Admission

 - Engage in Q&A about the WSU Counselor Education programs

 Candidates who applied by December and are invited to the interview experience may choose to attend the interview in January or April.
 Candidates who applied in the Spring will be invited to the interview in April.
+They are also eligible for priority admission.

 If students are not in the U.S. at the time of the campus interview, they may be allowed to attend the screening virtually.
 Please call 507.457.5335 if you need this accommodation.